-MCC’s $450 million Morocco Employability and Land Compact supports two Moroccan Government priorities that have posed binding constraints to economic growth and investment in Morocco: high-quality education and land productivity.
+MCC’s $460.5 million Morocco Employability and Land Compact supported two Moroccan Government priorities that contribute to economic growth and investment in the country: employability and land productivity.

-Morocco’s consistent economic and political stability has contributed to continuous economic growth and significant poverty reduction over the past decade.
-Although poverty trends are improving, regional inequality is considerable, with an urban/rural divide in access to public services and economic opportunities.
+Morocco’s economic and political stability has contributed to continuous economic growth and significant poverty reduction over the past decade.
+Although poverty trends are improving, regional inequality remains considerable, with an urban/rural divide in access to public services and economic opportunities.
 Morocco has critically low rates of gender equality and one of the lowest female labor force participation rates in the world.
-By improving Morocco’s policy and institutional environment and creating models for engagement with the private sector, the compact’s Employability and Land Projects address both the supply and demand sides of the labor market.
+By supporting policy and institutional changes that will improve Morocco’s investment environment and by creating models for engagement with the private sector, the Employability and Land Compact address both the supply and demand sides of the labor market.

-The Government of Morocco is strongly committed to carrying out the reforms necessary to improve the policy and institutional environment, and will make a financial contribution of at least $67.5 million toward the compact, which is expected to benefit 2.2 million people over 20 years.
+The Government of Morocco committed to carrying out these policy and institutional reforms and made a financial contribution of 20 percent toward the compact.

 June 30, 2017